 Rowden Atelier tutor Ed Wild teaches these courses.
 Ed is an award-winning, Rowden trained maker who is well known for his box work and is one of the best in the UK.
 You can find out more about Ed on our team page, as well as see the calibre of his work on his website.

 Logistics: Getting to Rowden

 Every year around 99% of our students are coming from elsewhere in the UK or the world.
-In our short courses, students often want to test the environment, seeing if Rowden is the right environment for them.
+In our short courses, students often want to test life at the bench, seeing if Rowden is the right environment for them.
 Students at Rowden are anywhere between 18 and 80.
 Universally there are logistics to consider.

 Can I do this?
 Where will I stay?
 How will I get around?
 What is Devon or the UK like?
 We can help with all of these questions.
 Our FAQ’s page will answer most but get in touch if you would like to discuss your specific situation.